Skip to main content

 (4) Each district's responsibility regarding facilities and equipment value and any repayment of state or federal funding related to construction and/or purchase of equipment will be stated in the agreement.

 (5) Agreements will be in effect for a term of at least five years and will be renewable on the basis of at least five-year periods.
-In cases where a board of education offering the required scope of the career-technical offerings has obligated funds for the construction and for equipping career-technical facilities, the contract between the boards of education must either cover a period of years necessary to amortize the obligation, or the contract must specify the parties' responsibility for repayment if the contract is not renewed at the expiration of a contract period.
+In cases where a board of education offering the scope of the career-technical offerings has obligated funds for the construction and for equipping career-technical facilities, the contract between the boards of education will either cover a period of years necessary to amortize the obligation, or the contract will specify the parties' responsibility for repayment if the contract is not renewed at the expiration of a contract period.

-(6) Any district not renewing the contractual agreement at the end of a contract term must provide written notice of the intention to not renew the agreement to all other parties to the agreement at least eighteen months prior to the expiration of the contract term in effect at the time.
+(6) Any district not renewing the contractual agreement at the end of a contract term will provide written notice of the intention to not renew the agreement to all other parties to the agreement at least eighteen months prior to the expiration of the contract term in effect at the time.

-Last updated February 22, 2024 at 4:16 PM
+Last updated May 9, 2024 at 8:38 AM

 Supplemental Information